-PHIL 210 MODERN PHILOSOPHY
+PHIL 210 Modern Philosophy

-This course examines 17th- through 18th-century philosophy.
-Major figures to be studied include Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume and Kant.
+This course examines seventeenth- through eighteenth-century philosophy.
+Major figures to be studied include Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant.
 We will stress metaphysical and epistemological issues throughout.
 It wouldn't be unfair to say that Descartes sets the agenda by creating a certain conception of the mind and the nature of knowledge, while each of the subsequent figures works out various implications of that conception.
 As such, the course content takes something of a narrative form, where we start with a certain optimism about knowledge and work our way into a deepening skepticism, only to be rescued at the end (by a rescuer whose price may not be worth paying).
-PHIL 200 is recommended but any previous philosophy course is acceptable.
-No prerequisite.
+Prerequisite: PHIL 200 is recommended, but any previous philosophy course is acceptable.
 Offered every year.